 Empire State Building

 The construction phase was completed after-hours to minimize disruption.
 To compliment the lobby’s marble-clad walls and a fully-revised lighting system, EverGreene artisans designed and created faux marble printed panels to cover the partition walls during construction.
-Noteably, the space remained occupied during Installation.
+Notably, the space remained occupied during installation.